against Class I FPV drones.

 Designed against Class II/III long-range drones — proven against loitering munitions and larger platforms.
 Against Class I FPV threats at close range, the geometry breaks down: minimum airspeed and turn radius are too large for agile quad targets that exploit proximity and surprise.
 Plus logistical overhead: launch rails and pre-flight assembly make them impractical for mobile frontline force protection.

 Promising complementary capabilities, but vehicle- or platform-bound and power-intensive.
 Lasers are additionally constrained by atmospheric conditions (fog, rain, dust) and require dwell time per target.
-Neither is an infantry-portable answer for mobile frontline force protection — and they scale only by adding more platforms, not by unit count per soldier.
+Neither is an infantry-portable answer for mobile frontline force protection.
+Plus: due to their size and platform binding they are immediately spotted — becoming targets for drone swarms that eventually overpower them.

 ARCHITECTURE PRINCIPLE